Victoria Falls bungee jump: 3-2-1…ahhhhhhhhhhhhh.

 Booking a jump

 1) Book a trip online and collect a voucher from the Shearwater Town Office.
-This voucher includes a complimentary bus ride from Shearwater Café.
+This voucher includes a complimentary bus ride from Shearwater Café – a central meeting spot.
 This may not be necessary as many hotels offer a free transfer service to the falls anyway.

 2) Every hotel and hostel in Victoria Falls or Livingstone can book the jump.
 They make a small commission on this.
 If you are planning many adventure activities it’s worth booking them all at the same time.
 This way you can ask for a discount and the hotel or hostel may happily take a few dollars off their commission.

 3) It’s easy to turn up at the bridge and book a jump.
-The staff will take you to a cafe overlooking the jump to complete a payment by card or cash.
-They do discourage this because many people intending to jump chicken out when they see what’s involved.
-Watching a frightened jumper dropping off the edge can be off putting.
+The staff will take you to a cafe overlooking the bridge to complete a payment by card or cash.
+They do discourage this because many people who intend to jump chicken out when they see what’s involved.
+Watching a frightened jumper dropping off the edge can be off-putting.

-As of 2019 the bungee jump costs USD 160.
+As of 2021, bungee jumping Zambia prices are USD 160.
 The Victoria Falls bungee swing is USD 160 for a solo jump and USD 240 for tandem (so USD 120 each).

-They do a special deal – and this is where they get you – of USD 210 for the bungee jump, bungee swing, and zip line.
+They do a special deal – and this is where they get you – of USD 220 for the bungee jump, bungee swing, and zip line.
+If you’re wanting to spend all day adventuring, this might be a good option.
+But once you do the bungee jump, the swing is not really necessary.

 Getting to no man’s land